 Facilitators and Instructors

-Kate Arms, J.D., CPCC, ACC, is a leadership and life coach at Signal Fire Coaching, writer, and teacher.
+Kate Arms, J.D., CPCC, PCC, is a leadership and life coach at Signal Fire Coaching, writer, and teacher.
 As a coach, she specializes in helping gifted, sensitive, and creative people harness their many passions and sensitivities and use that energy to thrive.
 She runs Thrive with Intensity and developed the Side by Side Model of Healthy Relationships.

 She is the parent of four gifted kids, three of whom are twice-exceptional and a different three of whom are triplets.
 Her parenting journey has included periods of reluctant homeschooling and advocacy within public and private school systems.
 Her current writing projects are focused on healthy interpersonal relationships at home and work and how to have effective high-stakes conversations.
 She has presented at the Supporting Emotional Needs of the Gifted conference, been featured on Lauri’s Lemonade Stand and Embracing Intensity, and is a SENG Model Parent Group Facilitator.